-Mindlessly chewing ice is an incredibly common habit, especially during hot summer months.
+Mindlessly chewing ice is an incredibly common habit, especially when the weather is hot.
 Unfortunately, just like many other hard foods, ice can damage teeth, enamel, and gums.
-You have probably heard that chewing ice is bad for your teeth, but it's not always easy to give up our habits.
-Here’s what you should know about how chewing ice can damage your teeth, and a few alternatives so you can still get your fix.
+You have probably heard that you should skip the ice chewing, but is it so easy to give up an entrenched habit?
+We know it’s not.
+Here’s what we should know about how chewing ice can damage your teeth and a few alternatives so you can still get your fix.

 Chew On This: Ice Crunching And Your Teeth

 - Make It Melt.
 Instead of crunching your way through a glass of frosty cubes, try letting them melt in your mouth slowly.
-You’ll still get that satisfying refreshment from the ice, and it will last longer than when chewing the cubes.
+You’ll still get that satisfying refreshment from the ice, and it will last longer than just chewing the entire glass.

 - Skip the temptation.
-When you’re at a restaurant, try skipping ice in beverages altogether, and remove the temptation to chew.
+When you’re at a restaurant, try skipping ice in beverages altogether, which will remove the temptation to chew.
 By skipping the ice in restaurants, you could also be avoiding a certain amount of filth.
-Ice makers are notoriously tricky to clean and can be havens for germs.
+Ice machines can be contaminated and can cause serious foodborne illnesses if not handled hygienically.

 - Switch to Slush.
 You can also try replacing your regular cubes with softer types of ice.
-Go for shaved ice, slushies, or even “soft” ice, also known as nugget ice, which is slushier than the regular stuff.
+Go for shaved ice, frozen beverages, or ice-based desserts like chendol, which is slushier and easier on the teeth.

 - Look for an underlying cause.
 If you find ice crunching impossible to resist, tell your dentist.
 Craving and chewing ice can be related to iron deficiency, and an iron supplement could help.

 - Crunch Switch.
 The cooling sensation of chewing on ice is great, but so is the crunching feeling.
-When you feel the need to crunch away, go for carrot sticks, cucumber slices, or apple slices instead — anything nice and crisp.
-There’s an additional benefit to crunching up crisp fruits and vegetables: all that chewing of fibrous material will stimulate saliva production, which acts as a natural mouthwash — and the particles of fibre will help scrub your teeth.
+When you feel the need to crunch away, go for carrot sticks, cucumber slices or apple slices instead — anything nice and crisp.
+There’s an additional benefit to crunching up crisp fruits and vegetables too.
+All that chewing of fibrous material will stimulate saliva production, which acts as a natural mouthwash — and the particles of fibre will help scrub your teeth.

 Chewing on ice is a common habit that can create a lot of problems for your oral health.
-We know that quitting can be challenging, but it's worth the effort in the long run.
+We know that quitting can be challenging, but I'm sure you are already aware of that.
 Try out the alternatives to ice chewing and see if they do the trick.
 If you need further assistance, talk to your dentist about how you can make the change.